 To keep your life simple, we built an easy-to-use app where you can find and book shifts right from your phone.
 We call it the IndeVets VetPortal.
 You can filter for distance, shift type, shift incentives, and favorite hospitals — and book with the click of a button.
 Some shifts are flexible, allowing you to choose your own hours within a larger window.
 And some shifts are promoted, which means you earn extra money just for taking (and working) the shift.
 Some hospitals will even pay you to drive.

 You can also find the hospital profiles on VetPortal.
 These give you the run-down on the hospital, appointment lengths, dress code, protocols, and more.
 You’ll also get to see ratings and reviews from other vets who’ve worked there before.
 Know before you go, and avoid any surprises.

 We ask that you pick your shifts 30-60 days out, at a minimum.
 Our doctors, as well as our hospital partners, prefer as much notice as possible to avoid unnecessary anxiety.
 You can even schedule months ahead (and adding that last-minute shift is okay too).

 All kinds!
-Corporate groups, private practices, ERs, urgent care hospitals, spay & neuter clinics, and even shelters.
+Corporate groups, private practices, ERs, and urgent care hospitals.
 We encourage you to try out as many practices as possible when you first start.
 We have thousands of hospital partners so it’s easy to find your happy place.